DKusarek/PyHockey/README-Template.md

 # PyHockey

-PyHockey is amazing computer game based on traditional air hockey game.
-You can play it using your keyboard, as well as using web cam, a do some moves with your hand.
+PyHockey is amazing computer game based on traditional air hockey.
+You can play it using your keyboard, as well as using web cam, just doing some moves with your hand.
 Hope you enjoy this game.

 The game was created as a final project for class Python in the Enterprise on AGH University.
 <pic>